SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-integration.md

 With this integration, you'll be able to:

-- **Import your BitBucket repositories** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your Bitbucket repositories into SonarQube to easily set up SonarQube projects.
+- **Import your BitBucket Server repositories** - Import your Bitbucket Server repositories into SonarQube to easily set up SonarQube projects.
-- **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Bitbucket so you know if it's safe to merge your changes.
+- **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Bitbucket Server so you know if it's safe to merge your changes.

 ## Prerequisites
-- Integration with Bitbucket Server requires at least Bitbucket Server version 5.15.
+Integration with Bitbucket Server requires at least Bitbucket Server version 5.15.

 ## Importing your Bitbucket Server repositories into SonarQube
 Setting up the import of BitBucket Server repositories into SonarQube allows you to easily create SonarQube projects from your Bitbucket Server repositories.
-This is also the first step in adding pull request decoration.
+If you're using [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above, this is also the first step in adding pull request decoration.

 To set up the import of BitBucket Server repositories: